US House Intel Committee Will Release FBI Anti-Trump Memo

-US President Donald Trump has called for declassifying the memo.
-"Today this committee voted to put the president's personal interest, perhaps their own political interest, above the national interest," Congressman Adam Schiff (D-CA) told reporters.
+US President Donald Trump had called for the memo to be declassified.
+"Today this committee voted to put the president's personal interest, perhaps their own political interest, above the national interest," Congressman Adam Schiff (D-CA) told reporters after the announcement.

+Sleazy Adam Schiff, the totally biased Congressman looking into "Russia," spends all of his time on television pushing the Dem loss excuse!— Donald J. Trump (@realDonaldTrump) July 24, 2017

 The memo purports to show that the FBI has a clear anti-Trump bias.
-When the Justice Department urged lawmakers last week not to release the memo last week while Trump was in Switzerland, the president fumed in anger, Bloomberg reported.
+When the US Justice Department urged lawmakers last week not to release the memo while Trump was in Switzerland for the World Economic Forum, the president fumed in anger, Bloomberg reported.

+The Justice Department warned that revealing the memo might give away "sources and methods" used by the US to collect classified information.
+"Usually it's about keeping the American public in the dark, and not about protect the US or the American public from foreign enemies as is the claim… those who don't want it out, don't want it out because it will hurt them politically, not because it has any particular national security significance," professor Dan Kovalik of the University of Pittsburg School of Law told Sputnik Radio's Loud & Clear on Monday.

-Some reports indicate the memo showing that the FBI used the phony dossier composed by Christopher Steele as a basis to expand surveillance against targets related to Trump under the Foreign Intelligence Surveillance Act (FISA).
+Some reports indicate the memo shows that the FBI used the inflammatory and almost-entirely unverified dossier compiled by Christopher Steele as a basis for expanding surveillance against targets related to Trump under the Foreign Intelligence Surveillance Act (FISA).

 Now that the committee voted to make the memo public, Trump has five days to formally decide whether it should be made public.